barely-a-dev/Nash/README.md

 ## Roadmap

+### Checklist

 The following features and improvements are planned for future releases:
 (Note: "-" means WIP and partially implemented but unstable, while "/" means WIP but not public. ✔ of course means implemented.)
 - [-] Environment variables management system
-- [-] Enhanced command auto-completion
+- [/] Enhanced command auto-completion
 - [ ] Robust configuration system
 - [ ] Quoting and escaping mechanisms
-- [ ] Alias command support
+- [✔] Alias command support
 - [ ] Scripting capabilities (if, elif, else, for, while, functions, variables)
 - [ ] Wildcards and regex support
-- [ ] Enhanced command-line options
+- [-] Enhanced command-line options
 - [ ] Improved argument handling for built-in commands
 - [✔] Support for popular, complex commands and text editors (e.g., Nano, Vim)
+- [-] Self-updating capability

+### Notable version's planned updates
+- 0.1.0: Major bug fix and heavy testing.
+Will not be released for weeks or months.

+- 1.0.0: The point when the project will be comparable to Bash.

+# Final goal

+## The final goal of nash is:
+### [-] Be comparable to or better than Bash in convenience, performance, and overall user-experience.

 ## Disclaimer

 Nash is a work in progress and may not be suitable for production use.
 Use at your own risk.
-The project is developed by an amateur, self-taught developer primarily experienced in C#.
-As such, the code quality may vary, and improvements are constantly being made based on feedback and contributions from the community.
+The project is developed by an amateur, self-taught developer primarily experienced in C#; not Rust, the project's language.
+As such, the code quality may vary heavily.

 ## License